Censorship in India: Music

 Thrash metal band Slayer's 2006 album Christ Illusion was banned in India after Catholic churches in the country took offense to the artwork of the album and a few song titles and launched a protest against it.
-The album was taken off shelves and the remaining catalog was burnt by EMI Music India.
+The album was taken off shelves and the remaining catalogue was burnt by EMI Music India.

-Dramas
+Theatre

 In 1978, Kiran Nagarkar wrote the play Bedtime Story, based partly on the Mahābhārata.
-Its performance was extra-legally banned for 17 years by Hindu nationalist fundamentalist parties, including the Shiv Sena, a far-right political party; Rashtriya Swayamsevak Sangh (RSS) and Hindu Mahasabha.
+Its performance was partially banned for 17 years by conservative Hindu organizations and parties like Shiv Sena, Rashtriya Swayamsevak Sangh (RSS) and Hindu Mahasabha.

-In 1999, Maharashtra government banned the Marathi play Me Nathuram Godse Boltoy or I, Nathuram Godse, Am Speaking The Notification was challenged before the Bombay High Court, and the High Court Bench consisting of B. P. Singh (Chief Justice), S. Radhakrishnan, and Dr. D. Y. Chandrachud allowed the writ petition and declared the notification to be ultra vires and illegal, thus rescinding the ban.
+In 1999, the Maharashtra government banned the Marathi play Me Nathuram Godse Boltoy or I, Nathuram Godse, Am Speaking.
+The ban was challenged before the Bombay High Court, which rescinded it as exceeding government authority and illegal.

 In 2004, Eve Ensler's The Vagina Monologues was banned in Chennai.
-The play however, has played successfully in many other parts of the country since 2003.
+The play, however, has played successfully in many other parts of the country since 2003.
 A Hindi version of the play has been performing since 2007.